 Shepherds go in front of the sheep.
-The sheep never encounter anything that the shepherd has not already experienced and cleared the way.
+The sheep never encounter anything that the shepherd has not already experienced.
+He has cleared the way for the sheep.

 Jesus, our Good Shepherd, leads us.
 He has experienced everything that we experience in life.
 When He laid down His life for the sheep, He led the way through the grave to the resurrection.